Welcome to Noda Lab's Home Page

 • Sungjun KIM (B4): Development of Li-Li2S8 full-cells based on three-dimensional current collectors made of various CNTs.

-Highly heat-resistant LIB consisting of CNT current collector and BNNT separator.
+Highly heat-resistant LIB consisting of CNT current collector and BNNT separator [128].

-Reversibly expandable-shrinkable SiO-CNT anode.
+Reversibly expandable-shrinkable SiO-CNT anode [164].

 Electrochemistry for Energy & Environment

-Hydrogen, on the other hand, is also expected to be a clean secondary energy source that does not emit CO2 when used.
+Hydrogen is also expected to be a clean secondary energy source that does not emit CO2 when used.
 Especially, hydrogen produced by water electrolysis using renewable electricity is attracting attention as green hydrogen.
 However, the usable electric energy is reduced to less than half during the conversion process from electricity to hydrogen to electricity.
 In water electrolysis, hydrogen is generated at the cathode and oxygen at the anode, but the problem is the high overvoltage of the oxygen generation reaction.
 Here, we focus on the impurities contained in various types of wastewater, which can be used as reducing agents.
 By replacing the oxidation of water at the anode with the oxidation of impurities, we aim to achieve energy efficient hydrogen production and simultaneous wastewater treatment.

-CO2-absorbing concrete
+• CO2-absorbing concrete

 Concrete is indispensable for the construction and maintenance of social infrastructure, but the production of cement emits large amounts of greenhouse gases (5% of Japan's total and 8% of the world's total).
 This is because CaCO3 is heated by burning fossil fuels to form a compound of CaO and SiO2, which then reacts with H2O to harden as Ca(OH)2, producing a large amount of CO2 in terms of both material and energy.
 Recently, CO2-absorbing cement materials have been developed that hardens to CaCO3 through the reaction of CaO and CO2.
 CaCO3 is also the main ingredient of marble and is characterized by its high strength and stability.
 If CaO, a by-product of blast furnace slag and incinerator ash, is used as a raw material, it may be possible to shift from emissions to absorption of CO2.
 However, since this reaction is slow.
 To put it into wide practical use, it is essential to develop reaction acceleration technology based on the clarification of the reaction mechanism.
 Although this is a complex reaction in a gas-liquid-solid system, we are working on research and development based on our unique approach, utilizing our knowledge of chemical engineering, reaction engineering, and material processes.